๐ŸงฎCombinatorics

 Pascal's Triangle Connection

-• Visual tool for quickly finding small combination values and recognizing patterns in binomial coefficients
+Pascal's Triangle is a quick visual tool for finding small combination values and spotting patterns in binomial coefficients.

-Compare: Complementary combinations vs. Pascal's addition rule—both simplify calculations, but complementary combinations exploit symmetry within a single row, while Pascal's rule builds values recursively across rows.
-FRQs asking you to "prove" a combination identity often expect Pascal's addition property.
+Compare: Complementary combinations vs. Pascal's addition rule.
+Both simplify calculations, but complementary combinations exploit symmetry within a single row, while Pascal's rule builds values recursively across rows.
+Problems asking you to "prove" a combination identity often expect Pascal's addition property as the key step.

 Algebraic Connections